Oleksandr Usyk vs. Marco Huck: Background

 Having made two defences of the WBO belt he had won from Krzysztof Głowacki in September 2016, Oleksandr Usyk entered the World Boxing Super Series in July 2017 as odds on favourite to win.
 At the WBSS draft Gala, held at the Grimaldi Forum in Monaco on 8 July 2017, Usyk, who was the number one seed, chose to fight former WBO champion Marco Huck.
 When asked why he chose Huck, Usyk said, "Because of my fans."
 Huck, who was equally excited, replied that Usyk was his 'wish opponent'.

 n 26 July it was announced that the fight would take place at the Max-Schmeling-Halle in Berlin on 9 September 2017.
 This would mark the second time Usyk would fight in Germany as a professional, having fought there in his third professional bout in April 2014.
 It would also mark the first fight of the tournament.

 On 6 September, at the final press-conference, Huck pushed Usyk in the face-off.
 In regards to the shove, Huck said, "I wanted to show Usyk that he is in my hometown and that he should be prepared for the battle of his life on Saturday."
 Usyk, who remained professional and calm, replied, "If you want to be a great champion, you have to beat the best and Huck is one of the best.
 I chose to enter this tournament because it is a path to achieve my dream of unifying all the belts."
 As he was leaving the building, Usyk claimed he would 'bury' Huck.

 The fight

-Usyk had little trouble in the fight, using his footwork to completely outboxing Huck and continuously landing punches.
+Usyk had little trouble in the fight, using his footwork to completely outbox Huck and continuously landing punches.
 In round 8, Usyk tripped on Huck's feet and Huck lost a point on the scorecards as he threw a punch at Usyk when the latter was down.
 Usyk continued to land combinations with little to no response from Huck until referee Robert Byrd stopped the fight in the tenth-round.